Hollande tax hikes hitting Paris luxury home prices

 In April, property agent Knight Frank said online enquiries from France had spiked 19 percent year-on-year for homes in the priciest districts of London, a city also buoyed by demand from Russia and the Far East.

-Last December, the world's most expensive flat per square foot was bought by Russian fertilizer tycoon Dmitry Rybolovlev as a base for his student daughter at a price of $88 million, or about $13,000 per square foot, from former Citigroup (C.N) chief executive Sanford Weill.
+Last December, the world's most expensive flat per square foot was bought by Russian fertiliser tycoon Dmitry Rybolovlev as a base for his student daughter at a price of $88 million (54.9 million pounds), or about $13,000 per square foot, from former Citigroup (C.N) chief executive Sanford Weill.

 The 6,700 square-foot penthouse is in 15 Central Park West.
 The high price was due to the city's lack of new-build luxury apartments, Savills said.